-Introduction to Coastal and Underwater Archaeology
+Introduction to Coastal and Underwater Archaeology Workshop

 The NAS Introduction course is the first stage in the Nautical Archaeology Society training program, which WUAA is partnering with to build a community of trained advocates to help document and promote Wisconsin's maritime heritage.
-This one day course offers an introduction to archaeology and maritime archaeology, combining a mixture of classroom and practical sessions.
+This one day course offers an introduction to Workshoparchaeology and maritime archaeology, combining a mixture of classroom and practical sessions.
 This course aims to promote archaeology more broadly, but to also provide specific content that pertains to the incredible history of Great Lakes maritime tradition.
 This introduction course will also introduce topics such as dating methods used in archaeology and how the current legislation applies to our underwater cultural heritage.

 By the end of the day participants will: